Code-Institute-Submissions/urmv2/README.md

     confidence that is a Chrome issue, rather than with my own code.

 * I am unable to work out why there are two error messages on my index.html validation.
-    To my knowledge, I do have a h1 element, upon ther overlay, and I had the same issue previously with my other html pages.
+    To my knowledge, I do have a h1 element, upon the overlay, and I had the same issue previously with my other HTML pages.
 They have been resolved, so I am unsure why this has not followed suit with the index page.

 ### Screenshots across different devices